kurt-krueckeberg/open-fda-device-events/docs/api.md

 ### FDA Medical Device Product Codes

-The FDA uses a three-letter, upper-case code to uniquely identify medical devices.
-A complete list of all the FDA device codes is in [foiclass.zip]() file and described [here](https://www.fda.gov/medical-devices/classify-your-medical-device/download-product-code-classification-files#description).
+The FDA uses three-letter, upper-case codes to identify each medical devices.
+The complete list of device codes can be [downloaded](foiclass.zip).
+Its fields are define on the [here](https://www.fda.gov/medical-devices/classify-your-medical-device/download-product-code-classification-files#description).

 See these [LAISK-related Device Codes from Classification Database](lasik-device-codes.md).